wcarhart/algos/README.md

 <hr>

 ### JSON Tree
-A tree data structure that can be built from a JSON file containing nodes and edges.
+A tree data structure that can be built from a JSON file containing a flattened tree represented by lists of nodes and edges.
 Implemented in the `JSONTree` and `JSONTreeNode` classes in `trees.py`.

 *For larger trees, you can store them in a JSON file*
 ```